fares017/FENCE/README.md

 ## Attack folder
 The attack folder contains Python files designed for launching attacks on a pre-trained model using the FENCE framework in the "Attack algorithm on engineered features" experiment.
-To execute the attack against a pre-trained model with FENCE, run the attack.ipynb file.
-Additionally, the Evaluation of Adversarial Training.ipynb file includes code to evaluate a model trained with adversarial training.
+To execute the attack against a pre-trained model with FENCE, run the **attack.ipynb** file.
+Additionally, the **Evaluation_adversarial_training.ipynb** file includes code to evaluate a model trained with adversarial training.

 ## data folder